 Customers tell us that they would rather find defective pouches before they leave their factory than reach their customers.
 Lyco destroyed the myth that pouch processing had to be done on belts when they started heating and cooling pouches in their rotary drum machines.
 We knew that the most efficient method of transferring heat was submerging an item in hot or cold water.
 We discovered that gentle agitation reduced cooling times by 40% to 50%.
 We can use gentle mechanical agitation with robust pouch material.
 For more fragile pouches we developed a patented process called “Hydro-Flow Agitation” which uses water to keep pouches held in suspension gently rolling around.
 Either method treats pouches the same and can achieve the same final temperatures as cold as 40°F. or lower.

 Prior to 1988 most pouch cooking was done on water deluge belts or spiral freezers.
-Chill-Flow™ Pouch/Tub Coolers are a variation of our blancher/cooker/cooler designs used for the first time 28 years ago for cooling vegetables.
-Today they are used for cooling many different pouch sizes of sauces, pizza sauce, chowders and soups.
-Pouches may be as small pack of restaurant ketchup or up to 5 or 10 pounds.
+Chill-Flow™ Pouch Coolers are a variation of our blancher/cooker/cooler designs used for the first time 28 years ago for cooling vegetables.
+Today they are used for cooling many different pouch sizes of sauces, pizza sauce, chowders, and soups.
+Pouches may be small packs of restaurant ketchup or up to 5 or 10 pounds.
 40°F. final temperatures are common requirements.
 Submerged water cooling is the most efficient and economical method of cooling volumes of pouched food products.

 Cool more efficiently with Lyco’s exclusive Thermal-Flow™ system which involves a two stage cooker followed by a two stage cooler.
 As heat is pulled from the product during cooling it is captured and sent to the first stage of the cooker which pre-heats incoming product reducing energy needs by a remarkable amount.